mattmakai/mattmakai.com/source/content/pages/talks.rst

 Choose Your Own Django Deployment Adventure
 -------------------------------------------
+From WSGI servers and reverse proxies to continuous integration and automated configuration management, the Django deployment environment is a complicated collection of tools for developers new to the framework.
+This talk explains the most confusing Django deployment topics as chosen by the audience in real-time via text message votes.
+Bring your phone to participate!

 Upcoming `DjangoCon 2014 <http://www.djangocon.us>`_ talk with Kate Heddleston in Portland, Oregon at the beginning of September.